Mowbray, Harry Siddons, b. 1858 d. 1928

 Active in New York, N.Y.; Conn.

-Collection size: 7.4 linear ft. (on 8 microfilm reels)
+Collection size: 7.4 linear feet (on 8 microfilm reels)

 Collection Summary: Correspondence; files; writings; scrapbooks; diaries; photographs; and printed material.